jijihohococo/ichi-route/README.md

 ```
 ## Caching Route

-You can cache route with
+You can cache parameter routes with
 1. Database
 2. Redis
 3. Memcached